mzahana/indoor-nav-at-risclab/recommended_wifi_setup.md

 * in QGC, while you are connected to *Pixracer* network, go to the **WiFi Bridge** tab on the left and choose *station mode*.
 * Write the desired network name and password in the appropriate field.
 * Restart Pixhawk, and the WiFi module should try to connect to your local network.
+* Now, you can connect your machine to the same local network, then connect to Pixhawk from QGC via UDP.

+Enjoy!